jonathanlocke/jonathanlocke.github.io/index.md

         }
     }

-The code in *Alien* seems preferable since it doesn't use static methods, but what if the conversion between aliens and pure energy involves a lot of calculations?
-We would probably want to keep those calculations private, since the implementation may change.
-But we might also want to share some of the common code between the two conversions (alien to pure energy and pure energy to alien).
+The code in the first example seems preferable since it doesn't use static methods, but  our code is split between two classes.
+What if the conversion between aliens and pure energy involves common code that we might like to keep private to a single class?
+We can do that, but we would have to adopt an asymmetrical design where we have one *from* static method and one *to* instance method.

-One way to manage this might be to create a converter interface like:
+One way to get around this might be to create a converter interface like:

     public class AlienTransmogrifier
     {